 We’ll get into the different types of tools for salespeople—and the free versions we recommend—in the section below.

-Best Free Sales Tools
+Best Free Virtual Selling Tools

 List building tools are free sales prospecting tools that help you find people to call, conduct account research, or locate the contact information of known prospects.
 Here are some of the best sales prospecting tools you can use for free: